Daybook Data Processing Addendum (DPA)

 10.3.
 Where Daybook does not have all the information required by clause 10.2 at the time of initial notification, Daybook will provide the information progressively as it becomes available, without further undue delay.

 10.4.
-Daybook will, taking into account the nature of the processing and information available to it, support Customer in meeting Customer’s obligations to notify the Information Regulator and affected Data Subjects under POPIA section 22.
+Daybook will, taking into account the nature of the processing and information available to it, support Customer in meeting Customer’s obligations to notify the relevant Supervisory Authority and affected Data Subjects - under UK GDPR Articles 33-34 (notification to the ICO within 72 hours where reportable, and to individuals where the breach is likely to result in a high risk) and / or POPIA section 22.

 10.5.
 The fact of, or the content of, any breach notification is not in itself an acknowledgement of fault or liability by Daybook.